paulschellin/Waveform/README.md

 (the above example was taken from [FFTW's documentation website](http://www.fftw.org/doc/Complex-One_002dDimensional-DFTs.html) with some changes to format and commenting by me)

-This can be reduced to this:
+Using the Waveform library, we can write it like this:

 ```C++
 #include <vector>		// for our container of choice